usmanr149/urmlblog/_posts/2020-4-3-Batchnorm.md

 and the result will be a <i>N</i> dimensional vector.
 </p>

 Batch normalization is applied across feature axis.
-For e.g. if their a batch of three samples and each sample has five dimensions:
+For e.g. if we have a batch of three samples and each sample has five dimensions as follows

 ![_config.yml]({{ site.baseurl }}/images/FC_NN/Batchnorm_along_feature_axis.png)
 *In batch normalization, the normalization is done across feature axis.*